 After 13 days of living in tents, and due to my poor health condition, the people of Rafah hosted us in a small shop where dozens of families were staying.
 We stayed there for two weeks, and after the end of the occupation invasion in the central camps, we went to my uncle's house in Maghazi camp.

-My uncle's house is adjacent to our house.
-It is basically uninhabitable from the damage from the bombing of our house.
+My uncle’s house is adjacent to our house.
+It is basically uninhabitable from the damage due to the bombing of our house.
 We all slept in one room there.
 I lived there for 12 days.
 After that, I moved with my brother to shelters.
 We faced difficulty in getting food, drink, cleaning materials, clothes, and everything else.

-I thought the bombing led to the martyrdom of my father and mother, but after insisting upon my brother's wife, she finally told me that everyone in the house was martyred, and only my brother Kareem and I survived.
+I thought the bombing led to the martyrdom of my father and mother, but after pleading with my brother’s wife, she finally told me that everyone in the house was martyred, and only my brother Kareem and I survived.
 My father, Adel Al-Najmi, 52 years old, and my mother, Mona, 46 years old, were martyred, along with my brother Eyad, 29 years old, and his infant daughter, Hoor, 6 months old.

-We fled after the occupation forces invaded Maghazi camp at the beginning of January 2024 to Deir al-Balah city, then we fled to Al Nuseirat camp.
-Now, we are living in a school shelter for displaced people run by UNRWA in Al Nuseirat camp.
+We fled after the occupation forces invaded Maghazi camp at the beginning of January 2024 to Deir al-Balah city, then we fled to Nuseirat camp.
+Now, we are living in a school shelter for displaced people run by UNRWA in Nuseirat camp.
 I have never felt safe for a single moment inside the school.

 The occupation forces bombed the school several times, and dozens of displaced people were martyred and injured in the school bombings.
-My brother's wife was going to get some food when she was hit by shrapnel from the occupation's rockets bombing the schoolyard.
+My brother’s wife was going to get some food when she was hit by shrapnel from the occupation’s rockets bombing the school yard.
 Doctors described her injury as moderate.

 Our life in the shelter is difficult.
 Every day, I have to go up and down the stairs many times which is very difficult with my injuries.
 I need to travel with my brother Kareem to receive treatment, which has caused me severe knee pain.
-We have to get water and food ourselves because everyone living with us in the school is facing similar difficult living conditions to what we've been through.
+We have to get water and food ourselves because everyone living with us in the school is facing similarly difficult living conditions to what we’ve been through.

-I dream that the war will end soon, and I can live with my brother again.
+I dream that the war will end soon, and that I can live with my brother again.
 I hope my brother can walk and move his hand again.
-We don't feel any aspect of the life we used to live, but we must continue after losing everything.
+We don’t feel any aspect of the life we used to live, but we must continue after losing everything.
 I hope to travel with my brother to complete our treatment.
 My brother Kareem currently cannot walk.
 My dream is for him to stand on his feet and continue his life better than before.

 Contact